S.T.R.A.H.: 1985–1991

-Inspired by American garage rock and British pub rock acts, Milutin Krstić (vocals), Željko Debeljević (guitar, vocals), Aleksandar Žikić (at the time a well-known music journalist, guitar), Saša Ristić (bass guitar) and Nenad Ivković (drums) formed the band S.T.R.A.H.
+Inspired by American garage rock acts, Milutin Krstić (vocals), Željko Debeljević (guitar, vocals), Aleksandar Žikić (at the time a well-known music journalist, guitar), Saša Ristić (bass guitar) and Nenad Ivković (drums) formed the band S.T.R.A.H.
 The band chose their name after a fictional secret organization from the British comic The Steel Claw.

 A year after the formation, Krstić left the band, so Debeljević took over lead vocals.
-The band performed rarely, but managed to gain cult status.
-In 1988, the band released their only release, the EP Mesec (The Moon), through Produkcija Slovenija record label.
-The EP, produced by Dušan Kojić "Koja" of Disciplina Kičme, featured four songs, "Mesec (Lunarni Mix)" ("The Moon ("Lunar Mix)"), "Mesec (Vampire State Dub Mix)", "Noćas" ("Tonight") and "Vudu lutka" ("Voodoo Doll").
+The band performed rarely, but managed to gain cult status thanks to their own songs, as well as covers, one of the most successful being the song "Vođa" ("The Leader"), a cover of Crispian St. Peters' "The Pied Piper".
+In 1988, S.T.R.A.H. released their only release during the band's original run, the EP Mesec (The Moon), through Produkcija Slovenija record label.
+The EP, produced by Dušan Kojić "Koja" of Disciplina Kičme—who coined the explanation "Svako To Razume Ako Hoće" ("Everybody Can Understand It If He Wants To") for the acronym S.T.R.A.H.—featured four songs, "Mesec (Lunarni Mix)" ("The Moon ("Lunar Mix)"), "Mesec (Vampire State Dub Mix)", "Noćas" ("Tonight") and "Vudu lutka" ("Voodoo Doll").
 The songs' lyrics were horror-influenced, and the album artwork featured horror images and the inscription Metus dominus unus est (Latin for "Fear Is the Only Master").
 The back cover featured the logo and the address of the Count Dracula Fan Club from New York City.

 After the release of the EP, Ivković was replaced by Aleksandar Timofejev.
 With the outbreak of Yugoslav Wars, the band disbanded while in the middle of recording their full-length début, Ristović and Debeljević emigrating to Canada.

 Post breakup

 Žikić continued his career as a journalist, writing for music magazines and working on television and radio.
 He wrote theatre plays Elvira je kul (Elvira Is Cool), Overdouz (transliteration for Overdose) and Ples aveti (The Dance of the Spectres).
 He wrote music books Fatalni ringišpil: Hronika beogradskog rokenrola 1959 - 1979 (Fatal Carousel: The Cronicle of Belgrade Rock 'n' Roll 1959, 1979, 1999), Mesto u mećavi: Priča o Milanu Mladenoviću (A Spot in the Blizzard: The Story of Milan Mladenović, 1999), and a book about whiskey entitled Vatra iz vode (Fire from Water, 2003).
 He also wrote a pull-out book Electrodeo: Almanah nove američke muzike (Electrodeo - The Almanac of New American Music), published by magazine NON.

-Timofejev was a journalist on RTV Studio B, later moving to Radio B92 and eventually becoming program editor on TV B92.
-For a time he hosted his own talk show, Timofejev.
+Timofejev was a journalist on RTV Studio B, later moving to Radio B92 and eventually becoming program editor on RTV Studio B. For a time he hosted his own talk show, Timofejev.

+Nenad Ivković died in a car accident on 2 July 2008.